Observation of the Kibble-Zurek scaling law for defect formation in ion crystals

-The KZM applies to non-equilibrium systems traversing a second-order phase transition.
+{\bf Traversal of a symmetry-breaking phase transition at finite rate can lead to causally-separated regions with incompatible symmetries and the formation of defects at their boundaries, which plays a crucial role in quantum and statistical mechanics, cosmology and condensed matter physics.
+This mechanism is conjectured to follow universal scaling laws prescribed by the Kibble-Zurek mechanism.
+Here, we determine the scaling law for defect formation in a crystal of 16 laser-cooled trapped ions, which are conducive to the precise control of structural phases and the detection of defects.
+The experiment reveals an exponential scaling of defect formation $\gamma^\beta$, where $\gamma$ is the rate of traversal of the critical point and ${\bf \beta=2.68 \pm 0.06}$.
+This supports the prediction of ${\bf \beta = 8/3 \approx 2.67}$ for finite inhomogeneous systems.
+Our result demonstrates that the scaling laws also apply in the mesoscopic regime and emphasises the potential for further tests of non-equilibrium thermodynamics with ion crystals. } The Kibble-Zurek mechanism (KZM) applies to non-equilibrium systems traversing a second-order phase transition.
 Prior to the phase transition, fluctuations relax into the lowest energy equilibrium state under the dissipative influence of a cooling mechanism.
 The characteristic time of this relaxation increases near a structural phase transition and diverges at the critical point.